 Instead of displaying the menu on standard stationery, get creative and have it sprawled across plates, marble, or charcuterie boards in elegant calligraphy.

 Is there a charity that's dear to you?
 In lieu of favors, make a donation in your guests' names; leave an explanatory card on each dinner table.

-Have a ring warming ceremony, in which both wedding bands are passed through guests to send their well wishes and love into before they’re placed on each finger.
+Have a ring warming ceremony, where both wedding bands are passed through guests to send their good wishes and love before they’re placed on each finger.

 Hire an artist to live paint your ceremony or reception.
 They’ll create a work of art out of the happiest day of your life that you can hang on the walls of your future home and treasure for years.

 Showcase Your Birthstone

 Incorporate your birthstone into your tablescape for a special touch.
 We’re loving the boho glam of these amethyst napkin rings.
 Beyond the décor, you could also take it a step further by centering your wedding theme around your birthstone—everything from invitations to the frosting on your wedding cake.